vpenso/saltstack-example/README.md

 salt-call-local-state docker/registry-docker-container
 # allow docker daemon insecure acccess to the local registry
 salt-call-local-state docker/docker-daemon-insecure
-# the following function will pull, tag, abd push for the
+# the following function will pull, tag, and push for the
 # prometheus and node-exporter container images
 prometheus-docker-images-to-local-registry
 # list repos in local registry